OuadiElfarouki/llama.cpp/README-sycl.md

 make
 ```

-Otherwise, run the `win-build-sycl.bat` wrapper which encapsulates the former instructions :
+Otherwise, run the `win-build-sycl.bat` wrapper which encapsulates the former instructions:
 ```sh
 .\examples\sycl\win-build-sycl.bat
 ```

-*Notes :*
+*Notes:*

 - By default, calling `make` will build all target binary files.
 In case of a minimal experimental setup, the user can build the inference executable only through `make main`.